yurynix/stylable/site/docs/references/extending-through-js.md

 ## TypeScript and Babel

-we love typescript and babel and are working to make JS extensions using them possible as soon as we can.
+We love typescript and babel and are working to make JS extensions using them possible as soon as we can.